-We demand high standards of discipline.
-We require students to be hard working, self-disciplined and well mannered at all times.
+We demand high standards of behaviour.
+We require students to be hard working, self-disciplined and well-mannered at all times.
 Our approach to discipline is based upon encouragement of good behaviour through praise and reward but is backed up by clear and firm sanctions for those whose behaviour fails to meet our standards.

 Charles Darwin is a school where lessons are orderly and students are well behaved around school.
 We consider the disruption of lessons and poor behaviour to be serious offences, to be dealt with quickly and firmly.
 Behaviour points and detentions will be set and logged on pupil records, escalating to suspension from school where appropriate.
 We will, of course, involve parents fully in such circumstances.
+A summary of negative behaviours can be accessed via Satchel One.

-Our system of praise is based around our school values of "Aspire, Endeavour and Achieve" and is communicated with home via Satchel One.
+Our system of praise is based around our school values of "Aspire, Endeavour and Achieve" and are communicated with home via Satchel One.
+Achievement point totals are also displayed on school reports.